What is ankylosing spondylitis?

 The aim of treatment is to reduce pain and stiffness, and prevent or delay spinal deformity or other complications.
 If you have ankylosing spondylitis, your doctor may suggest that you try physiotherapy, including different types of exercise to strengthen your back, encourage movement in the spine and reduce pain.

-You may also be prescribed anti-inflammatories or other types of medications to relieve inflammation, pain and stiffness.
-Surgery may be recommended to replace or remove joints or thickened bone.
-However, most people with ankylosing spondylitis don’t need surgery.
+You may also be prescribed anti-inflammatories or other types of medicines to relieve inflammation, pain and stiffness.